 And it worked in basically neutering the Republican Party.

-Before they stopped any criticism of Obama and his policies at all, because here came the media, you racist slime.
+Because here came the media, you racist slime.

-They just, they just were harboring lingering anger over the fact that he won, because they're still racist at heart, and that's why they can't get along.
+They just, they just were harboring lingering anger over the fact that he won because they're still racist at heart, and that's why they can't get along.

-That's the that's the narrative they established.
+That's the narrative they established.

 And I knew it was going to be the narrative.